-Further detail - A measure of the Ofsted rating across schools within and around the community.
+Further detail - A measure of the Ofsted ratings across schools within and around the community.
 Firstly, a score is assigned according to the strength of the rating received.
-Outstanding = 1.00, Good = 0.75, Requires Improvement = 0.50 and Inadequate = 0.25.
-In the instance of there being five or more schools within the community, the average Ofsted score of the schools within the community is taken.
-In instances where there are less than five schools within a locale, the average of the nearest five schools is taken, including for the schools within that community.
+Outstanding = 1.00, Good = 0.75, Requires Improvement = 0.40 and Inadequate = 0.10.

+In the instance of there being five or more schools within the community, the average Ofsted score of all schools within the community is taken.
+In instances where there are less than five schools present, the Ofsted rating of all schools within the community is considered and averaged with that of the next nearest school, up to a distance of 10km away.
+This is repeated until Ofsted ratings for five schools have been included in the calculation, unless there is a distance of more than 10km between them.
+In instances where there are no schools present within the community, the Ofsted rating of the nearest school is calculated (irrespective of distance to the community) and averaged with that of the next nearest four schools following the 10km rule.

 Ofsted ratings are only considered for England, these are not available for Northern Ireland, Scotland and Wales.